AMD and Intel constantly compete to deliver the optimal possible performance while maintaining power proportional to efficiency.

 AMD BIOS Undervolting

-With a baseline ready, we can now move over to making the power adjustments in BIOS that will actually do the undervolt.
+With a baseline ready, we can now move over to making the power modifications in BIOS that will actually do the undervolt.
 There are a few ways we can do that.
 But, first, head into your BIOS by restarting your system and then hitting the F2, F10, and/or Delete keys.

 PPT – Power Package Tracking